Project context

 Technical, engagement and strategic studies with oversight from the RASP partners to progress the adaptation planning process.

 Communication and engagement is a core part of the adaptation planning process.
-During 2024 and 2025, RASP partners and the broader community will explore topics to inform coastal hazard adaptation for the area, including:
+During 2024 and 2025, RASP partners and the broader community have explored topics to inform coastal hazard adaptation for the area, including:

 - community values, usage and enjoyment of the western shoreline